googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 used and the boundedness of the referenced sub-graphs.
 See 5.7.11.2.5.13 for details.

 A ClipBox table (5.7.11.2.3) may be associated with a color glyph to define an overall bounds for the color glyph.
 The clip box may vary in a variable font.
+If a clip box is provided for a color glyph, the color glyph is bounded, and no inspection of the Paint graph is required to determine boundedness.
+If no clip box is defined for a color glyph, however, applications shall confirm that the color glyph definition is bounded, and shall not render the color glyph if the defining graph is not bounded.

 NOTE: If present, the clip box for a color glyph can be used to allocate a drawing surface without needing to traverse the graph of the color glyph